Why Bees Kill their Queen

 The Queen is Killed

-Regardless of the reason, the first step in queen replacement is to kill the one currently in the hive.
+Regardless of the reason, the first step in getting a queen replacement is to kill the one currently in the hive.

 When the queen is slated for death, workers will surround her and begin to sting.
 They pile on top of one another and surround her inside a mass of bees.
 This is often called “balling the queen”.

-Just as they can deal with invader predatory hornets in this method, the heat generated by the ball kills the queen bee.
+Just as they can deal with invader predatory hornets in this method (the murder ball), the heat generated by the ball kills the queen bee.
 Her body is then thrown from the hive.

 If preparations have not already began, the colony now goes into full emergency mode.
 Queen cells are hurriedly constructed and the race against time begins.